openstack-k8s-operators/swift-operator/docs/config.md

 an `OpenStackDataPlaneNodeSet` with the following properties:

 1. Included `swift` service
-2. Sysctl setting to allow binding on port 873 for unprivileged rsync process
-3. List of disks to be used for storage in Swift
+2. List of disks to be used for storage in Swift

 You also need to enable DNS forwarding to resolve dataplane hostnames within the controlplane pods.
 First get the `clusterIP` of the resolver: